-Education, ICTs, and COVID-19
+V. Education, ICTs, and COVID-19

-The COVID-19 pandemic severely affected the education sector globally.
-According to UNESCO, worldwide around 1.05 billion students are now out of their educational institutions due to respective government imposed shutdowns.
-The educators and students alike in many of the regions are now forced to adopt education services using ICT-enabled teaching and learning platforms.
+The COVID-19 pandemic severely affected the globally.
+According education sector UNESCO, worldwide around 1.05 billion students are now out of their educational institutions due to respective government imposed shutdowns48.
+The educators and students alike in many of the regions are now forced to adopt education using ICT-enabled teaching and services learning platforms.
 These ICT-dependent classes and related educational activities are done in real time, through asynchronous modes or through a hybrid combination of both along with limited in-person interactions.